psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 }
 ```
 #### Generate certificates
-Also, for logstash pipeline output to elasticsearch, what should we put in for "cacert =>"?
+Also, for logstash pipeline output to elasticsearch, what should we put in for `cacert =>`?
-You need to set the CA cert file that you have created with certutil.
+You need to set the CA cert file that you have created with `certutil`.
 However, Elasticsearch output Logstash plugin doesn't support PKCS#12 format so you would need to export the CA certificate in PEM format as such :

-openssl pkcs12 -in elastic-stack-ca.p12 -clcerts -nokeys -chain -out ca.pem
+`openssl pkcs12 -in elastic-stack-ca.p12 -clcerts -nokeys -chain -out ca.pem`
-and use that as the value of cacert.
+and use that as the value of cacert (`ca.pem`).

 ```bash
 elk@stack:/etc/kibana/certs$ cd /etc/logstash/conf.d/